Towards a modular construction of OG10: Numerical computations

 \subsection{Euler characteristic}

 To conclude this section we give a general formula for the Euler pairing of an atomic sheaf with itself, under the assumption that the Mukai vector is contained in the Verbitsky component.
+Recall that there is a bilinear product $b_{\SH}$ on $\SH(X)$, defined by

 \begin{Lem} There exists a constant $C$ such that

 \end{Lem}

 \begin{proof} Consider the action of the algebraic group $\mathrm{SO}(\widetilde{H}(X,\C))$ on $\SH(X,\C)$ and $\widetilde{H}(X,\C)$, obtained integrating the action of $\fg'_0 \cong \mathfrak{so}(\widetilde{H}(X,\C))$ as explained in \cite[Section 5]{taelman21}.
 It acts by isometries with respect to the bilinear forms $b_{\SH}$ and $\tilde{q}$.
 Moreover, the projection $T : \Sym^n \widetilde{H}(X,\C) \to \SH(X,\C)$ is $\mathrm{SO}(\widetilde{H}(X,\C))$-equivariant, being the projection onto a subrepresentation.
 Hence, both sides of the equality we want to show are invariant under the action of $\mathrm{SO}(\widetilde{H}(X,\C))$.